Stanislav Shtanenko

-Stanislav Shtanenko (born 5 February 1996 in Ukraine) is a Ukrainian footballer who last played for Niva in his home country.
+Stanislav Shtanenko (born 5 February 1996) is a Ukrainian former professional footballer who played as a defender.

 Career

 Shtanenko started his senior career with Karpaty Lviv.
 In 2016, he signed for NK Zavrč in the Slovenian PrvaLiga, where he made four appearances and scored zero goals.
-After that, he played for Zirka Kropyvnytskyi, Unia Turza Śląska, Skala Stryi, Podillya Khmelnytskyi, Sluch, and Niva.
+After that, he played for Zirka Kropyvnytskyi, Unia Turza Śląska, Skala Stryi, Podillya Khmelnytskyi, Sluch, and Niva, before retiring after a short second spell with Unia.